 REST is an architectural pattern that lays out a set of rules on how network resources are addressed.
 It is by no means a set of standards.
 Using communication protocols that leave no session information makes it perfect for high volume applications whilst reducing the server load attributed to retaining data.
 REST enables accessing and manipulating Web resources as textual representations in a unique way through a minimal set of commands.

-A rule-based system consists of four basic components: rule base (a defined knowledge base which encompasses close to all rules regarding the subject matter at hand), inference engine ( produces the necessary action based on the input and rules defined in the knowledge base ), working memory (the cognitive system that holds temporary information), user interface (enables input and output signals to be accepted)
+A rule-based software architectures consists of four basic components: rule base (a defined knowledge base which encompasses close to all rules regarding the subject matter at hand), inference engine ( produces the necessary action based on the input and rules defined in the knowledge base ), working memory (the cognitive system that holds temporary information), user interface (enables input and output signals to be accepted)